Listening To Our Lives

 Yes, I do realize that the above sounds simply, and not just because it is more an outline than a detailed method, it sounds simple because it is in plain terms.
 While you might say that sounding simple and being simple are two different things, in many ways it really is that simple.
 I don't believe in "no pain no gain".
 We do not have to hurt to grow.

-The sources of our issues lie buried in layers and that they have become interwoven, codependent and have taken on a life of their own.
-You are not likely to clear the illusions in a day, though it is possible.
+The sources of our issues lie buried in layers of thoughts that they have become interwoven, codependent and have taken on a life of their own.
+W are not likely to clear the illusions in a day.
 What we do is work through what life presents us with right now.
-Is your challenge issues that stiffle you?
+Is your challenge issues that stifle you?
 Is a lack of desire or listlessness?
 Is it an underlying sense of missing something or feeling lost?
-Is it that you long for something better and more fullfilling than what you have now?
+Is it that you long for something better and more fulfilling than what you have now?
 All of these have the same source, our rational mind.

 And one must should also spend time considering what they think, what they believe, again not vaguely.
 Do you really believe we are all connected or do you want to believe it?
 Do you really believe your spirit is eternal or do you want to believe it?
 Even, do you believe yourself worthy of love?
-What we believe is one of the single most important aspect in determining what we experience.
+What we believe is one of the single most important aspect in determining what we experience and there is a big difference between wanting to believe something and actually doing so.

 When you do so ask yourself these questions, examine the honesty of your answer, not just as you go about your day, also do so in meditation or contemplation.
 When you do so from a grounded and centered place you will feel whether you truly believe these ideas or just think you do.
 When you do not you will feel the twinge of doubt, of uncertainty.
 These are your markers, they are an emotion response to our thoughts.
 Nor should one assume that they do not have doubt just because they don't notice a twinge.
 Use them to delve into why you may not believe these ideas and to become aware of beliefs you may not know you held.
 Anger is often associated with having strong conflicting beliefs.
 I will touch on some of this in more detail in a future note through a composition where we will examine energy linkages.